Last updated on June 14th, 2025 at 06:41 am

 Pros: Growing field with diverse opportunities; development of versatile communication skills.

-Cons: Can be competitive depending on the niche and the need to stay updated with fast-evolving media trends.
+Cons: Can be competitive, depending on the niche, and requires staying up-to-date with fast-evolving media trends.

 4. Master’s In Social Work